Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ### Shape Types

 Mousetrap offers a wide variety of pre-defined shape types.
-This makes it so we don't have to manually set each vertices position.
+Thanks to this, we don't have to manually each vertex position.

 #### Point

-A [`Point`](@ref) is always exactly one pixel in size.
+As we've seen, [`Point`](@ref) is always exactly one pixel in size.
 Its constructor takes a single `Vector2f`:

 ```julia
 point = Point(Vector2f(0, 0))